VigneshVSV/hololinked/doc/source/howto/clients.rst

     :linenos:
     :lines: 58, 67-70

-Irrespective of client's request origin, requests are always queued before executing.
+Irrespective of client's request origin, whether TCP, IPC or INPROC, requests are always queued before executing.
+To repeat:

+* TCP - raw TCP transport facilitated by ZMQ (therefore, without details of HTTP) for clients on the network.
+You might need to open your firewall.
+Currently, neither encryption nor user authorization security is provided, use HTTP if you need these features.
+* IPC - interprocess communication for accessing by other process within the same computer.
+One can use this instead of using TCP with firewall or single computer applications.
+* INPROC - only clients from the same python process can access the server.

 If one needs type definitions for the client because the client does not know the server to which it is connected, one can import the server script ``Thing`` and set it as the type of the client as a quick-hack.